GiovanniCornejo/MediVision-OmniMedVQA/reports/draft_reports/part1_litreview.md

 Large VLMs such as BiomedCLIP and OpenFlamingo achieve strong zero-/few-shot performance without fine-tuning [@Van2024_LargeVLMsMed], and Med-Flamingo adapts quickly to new radiology tasks [@Moor2023_MedFlamingo].
 These strategies use complementary data to boost accuracy, although they require carefully aligned training data and can be sensitive to modality-specific noise.

-#### Contrastive Representation Learning
+#### Contrastive Learning

-Contrastive learning approaches explicitly align image and text embeddings.
-For example:

-- Wang et al. [@Wang2022_MedCLIP] show that contrastively training on chest X-ray images and their reports improves downstream classification performance compared to older self-supervised approaches.
-Contrastive pretraining also provides a strong initialization for zero- or few-shot adaptation.
-- Lei et al. introduce CLIP-Lung, which employs contrastive learning with radiology prompt templates and disease-specific attributes to enhance lung nodule malignancy prediction, achieving state-of-the-art performance on the LIDC-IDRI dataset [@Lei2023_CLIP_Lung].

-These methods help models learn meaningful cross-modal embeddings even when labeled examples are scarce, complementing the fusion strategies described above and supporting multimodal classification.
+Contrastive learning approaches align image and text embeddings.
+Wang et al. demonstrate improved downstream classification with contrastive training on chest X-rays and reports [@Wang2022_MedCLIP].
+Lei et al. introduce CLIP-Lung uses radiology prompts and disease-specific attributes for lung nodule malignancy prediction, achieving SOTA performance on LIDC-IDRI [@Lei2023_CLIP_Lung].
+These methods also provide a strong initialization for zero- or few-shot adaptation and help models learn meaningful cross-modal embeddings even when labeled examples are scarce.

 #### Datasets and Classification Tasks